znetstar/encode-tools/README.md

 ## Webpack

-For issues with Webpack, try adding all the native dependencies to the `externals` section:
+For issues with Webpack, try adding all the native dependencies to the `externals` section.

+Also make sure `cbor-x` resolves to the `index.js` file in the root folder of the repository, instead of the `dist` folder.

 ```javascript
 {